 If you own a gas water heater that is leaking, shut off the gas before working on the tank.
-There will be a dedicated gas shut off valve on the line going into the tank.
+There will be a dedicated gas shut-off valve on the line going into the tank.
 Simply put it to the off position.

-Step 3: Turn off water supply
+Step 3: Turn off the water supply

+Your water heater tank should have a shut-off valve at the cold inlet.
+This is where the cold water supply comes into the tank to be heated.
+Turn the lever to the off position.
 If your tank has a wheel on it, turn it clockwise until the water shuts off.
-At this point you do not need to drain the tank.
-However if you will be repairing or replacing the tank then you will need to drain it.
+At this point, you do not need to drain the tank.
+However, if you will be repairing or replacing the tank, then you will need to drain it.

 How to source the leak on your hot water tank